ValveSoftware/Proton/README.md

 Easy build path
 ---

 Building Proton is quite complicated.
-We now provide a top-level Makefile which will execute most of the build commands for you.
+We provide a top-level Makefile which will execute most of the build commands for you.
 This section describes how to use this Makefile for simple Proton builds.